What Does the Quran Say About Other Religions?March 19, 2020 2023-08-07 14:48

 “Indeed, those who believed and those who were Jews or Christians or Sabeans [before Prophet Muhammad] – those [among them] who believed in Allah and the Last Day and did righteousness – will have their reward with their Lord, and no fear will there be concerning them, nor will they grieve.”

 In the following verse, the Quran praises the Torah as a work of divine scripture, affirming Jewish beliefs in the process.
 It reads as follows:

 “And [recall] when We took your covenant, [O Children of Israel, to abide by the Torah] and We raised over you the mount, [saying], “Take what We have given you with determination and remember what is in it that perhaps you may become righteous.”

 Christianity and Islam are the two biggest religions in the world at the moment, with both teetering around the 2 billion followers mark.
 Christianity boasts the larger following of the two, but Islam is projected to become the largest religion in the world by the end of the century.
 Because of this, a lot of people hold the belief that Islam and Christianity are natural enemies.
-This is spurred on by the fact Islam steadfastly denies Jesus as the Son of God, with multiple passages in the Quran criticizing those who worship him as such.
-As we discussed previously, however, criticizing a set of beliefs and condemning an entire group of people are two very different things.
+This is spurred on by the fact that Islam steadfastly denies Jesus as the son of God, with multiple passages in the Quran criticizing those who worship him as such.
+As we discussed previously, however, exposing a set of beliefs as false and condemning an entire group of people are two very different things.
 Although the Quran does warn against worshiping Jesus as the Son of God, it has largely favorable things to say about those who do so.
-One of the most noteworthy examples of this occurs in Surah Al-Ma'idah, which includes the following verse:
+One of the most noteworthy examples of this occurs in Surah Al-Ma’idah, which includes the following verse: